wdporter/i-am-that-vuepress/50-self-awareness-is-the-witness/readme.md

 happens, the witnessing centre, is it mental too?

 **M:**&ensp;The personal needs a base, a body to identify oneself with, just as a colour needs a surface to appear on.
-The seeïng of the colour is independent of the colour — it is the same whatever the colour.
+The seeing of the colour is independent of the colour — it is the same whatever the colour.
 One needs an eye to see a colour.
 The colours are many, the eye is single.
 The personal is like the light in the colour and also in the eye, yet simple, single,